 - R = Realistic

-- T = Time sensitive or time driven (give yourself a time frame).
+- T = time sensitive or time driven (give yourself a time frame).

 Here is an example of a SMART goal: I will create more work/life balance for myself this school year by leaving school 45 minutes after school lets out at least 3 days a week.